 - 6. Use a small brush to carefully apply a light coat of white lithium NLGI #2 grease (Dow Corning BR2-Plus or equivalent) to the brake adjuster assembly, adjuster wheel shoe slots, and the shaft of the adjuster wheel as shown (Figure 6-10, Page 6-4).
-See WARNING "Some aftermarket brake shoes..." on page 6-4. - 7.
+See preceding WARNING. - 7.
 Install the adjuster wheel and two washers into the adjuster assembly (Figure 6-10, Page 6-4).